Utsav360/Sandy-and-Leslies-Apartment/README.md

 # Sandy-and-Leslies-Apartment

-Responsive website design using Image MAPs, Multimedia, WAI, CSS3, and HTML5
+Sandy and Leslies Apartment is a Responsive website design made using Image MAPs, Multimedia, WAI(Web Accessibility Initiative), CSS3, and HTML5 best practices